randyleighton/goal-tracker-ar/readme.md

 1. Associations: Relations are created and tested with shoulda-matchers between the tables.

 2. Validations: Validation put on creating new Player objects, to validate if name is present.
-It also verifies that the jersey number is only 2 characters long.
+It also verifies that the jersey number is numeric and a maximum of 2 characters long.

-3. Scopes - There is a class method for retrieving and querying objects.
+3. Scopes - There is a class method in Game for searching for games by date.

 4. Callbacks: there is a callback function in the player class to lowercase the name input then Capitalize it.